Kalyan Balaven – Athenian

 Lori Hébert – BlendEd Consortium

 Web Design & Development

-Lori Hébert is currently the consultant director of the Bay Area BlendEd Consortium.
+Lori Hébert has served as the Director of the Bay Area BlendEd Consortium since 2016.
 She is the former Director of Educational Technology & Innovation at College Prep and, before that, she taught French and Service Learning at The Urban School of San Francisco and Math at Marin Academy.
 In addition to working in independent schools, Lori has been an active web developer for almost 20 years and is excited to share her expertise with students in the Web Design & Development course.